AdityaNPatil/URL-Shortener-NextJS/README.md

 - NODE_ENV variable determines if the app is running in development or production.
 - module exports clientPromise, which is either the global client connection or a newly created one, based on the environment

-This is extremely necessary so that each new request does not create a new connection to mongodb which can lead to connection saturation
+This is extremely necessary so that each new request does not create a new connection to mongodb which can lead to connection saturation in development

 ## /shorten/page.js -- handle form requests and generate url with api communication
 - generates the short url and displays it
+- fetches all previously generated short urls

 ## /api/generate/route.js -- creating API Endpoint
 - This handles any HTTP Requests